 Wait- Why Do You Even Need a Blog?

-For a thorough explanation about the importance of a blog, check out this post. for now we'll keep it brief.
-One of the ways SEO (Search Engine Optimization) works is that new content gets indexed by Google, and the more often you update your blog, the more content you can get indexed, the more often you pop up in your prospective client's Google searches.
+For a thorough explanation of the importance of a blog, check out this post. for now, we’ll keep it brief.
+One of the ways SEO (Search Engine Optimization) works is that new content gets indexed by Google, and the more often you update your blog, the more content you can get indexed, the more often you pop up in your prospective client’s Google searches.

 Additionally, blogs are a great way to give a ton of educational value to your clients.
 And when it comes to accounting, we all could use a little more education.

-Whether you do the writing or your assistent does- the important thing is that it gets done.
+Whether you do the writing or your assistant does- the important thing is that it gets done.
 So fire up that laptop and get ready.